phalcon/documentation/docs/db-models.md

     int $hydrationMode
 ): mixed
 ```
-Returns an hydrated result based on the data and the column map
+Returns a hydrated result based on the data and the column map

 ```php
 public static function count(